-A single potentiometer can be connected to multiple 8x8 Kit boards.
+A single potentiometer can be connected to multiple 2x8 Kit boards.
 This allows master volume control of eight or more output channels.
 This diagram illustrates the wiring for master volume control of multiple boards:

-Finally, to enable master volume control, select the ADC Mode radio button in the Master Volume block.
+Finally, to enable master volume control, select the ADC Mode radio button in the Master Volume section of the Outputs tab.